Sedgwick County Sheriff pushing for vaccines for deputies, jail medical staff

 SEDGWICK COUNTY, Kan.
 (KSNW) – As vaccines continue to roll out, the Sedgwick County Jail is asking when will they see a shipment?

-“We’re getting no direction from them whatsoever in fact we’re having a hard time even communicate with them they don’t return a lot of emails,” said Sedgwick County Sheriff Jeff Easter.
+“We’re getting no direction from them whatsoever.
+In fact, we’re having a hard time even communicating with them (Kansas Department of Health and Environment).
+They don’t return a lot of emails,” said Sedgwick County Sheriff Jeff Easter.

-He says his staff has spent the last month and a half asking KDHE for an update for the COVID-19 vaccines.
+He said his staff has spent the last month and a half asking KDHE for an update for the COVID-19 vaccines.

 “The fact of the matter is inside the jail is a lot different environment than anywhere else,” Sheriff Easter explained.

-The detention center has seen their share of COVID clusters.
-Towards the end of July, early August the jail did mass testing and 795 inmates showed up positive for the coronavirus.
+The detention center has seen its share of COVID clusters.
+Towards the end of July and early August, the jail did mass testing and 795 inmates showed up positive for the virus.

 “A lot of these inmates and our personnel are in around this every day.
 They’re back out in the community.
 We need to have them vaccinated,” Sheriff Easter said.

 “It’s close contact.
-We’ve had a couple, you know nurses that have, you know, contracted COVID-19,” said Mary Smith, Sedgwick County Jail PRN nurse.
+We’ve had a couple, you know nurses that have contracted COVID-19,” said Mary Smith, Sedgwick County Jail PRN nurse.

 Positive cases among the medical staff and detention workers have caused staffing shortages.